carlos-santiago-2017/InsideTheMachine/README.md

 # - [The Register File](https://github.com/c4arl0s/InsideTheMachine#2-basic-computing-concepts)

+Since numbers must first be fetched from the storage before they can be added, we want our data storage a space to be as fast as possible so that the operation can be carried out quickly.
+Since the ALU is the part of the processor that does the actual addition.
+We would like **to place the data storage as close as possible the ALU** so it can read the operands almost instantaneously.
+However, practical considerations, such as CUPs limited surface area, constrain the size of the storage area that we can stick next to the ALU.
+This fast data storage locations attached to the ALU.
+These storage locations called **registers**, and the first x86 computers only had eight of them to work with.
+These **registers**^, which are arrayed in a storage structure called a **register file**, stored only a small subset of the data that the code stream needs (and we will talk about where the rest of that data lives shortly).

+Building on our previous,, three.step description of what goes on when a computer's ALU is commanded to add two numbers, we can modify it as follows.
+To execute an **add** instruction, the ALU must perform these steps:

+1. Obtain the two numbers to be added (the input operands= from two source registers.ç
+2. Add the numbers.
+3. Place the results back in a **destination register**

+For a concrete example, let's look at addition on a simple computer with only four registers, named A,B,C,D. Suppose each of these registers contains a number, and we want to add the contents of two registers together and overwrite the contents of a third register with the resulting sum, as in the following operation:

+Code				Comments
+A + B = C		Add the contents of register A and B, and place the result in C, overwriting whatever was there.

+Upon receiving and instruction commanding it to perform this addition operation, the ALU in our simple computer would carry out the following three familiar steps:

+1. Read the contents of register A and B
+2. Add the contents of A and B
+3. Write the result to register C

+You should recognize these three steps as a more specific form of the read-modify-write sequence from earlier, where the generic modify steps is replaced with an addition operation.

+This three-step sequence is a quite simple, but it is at the very core of how a microprocessor really works.
+In fact, if you glance ahead to Chapter 10 discussion of the PowerPC 9700s pipeline, you will see that it actually has separate stages for each of these three operations: stage 12 is the register read step, stage 13 is the actual execute step, and stage 14 i the write-back step. (dont worry if you dont know what a pipeline is, because that is the topic for chapter 3).
+So the 970's ALU reads two operands from the register file, adds them together, and writes the sum back to the register file.
+If we were to stop our discussion right here, you would already understand the three core stages of the 970's main integer pipeline- all the other stages are either just preparation to get to this point or they are cleanup work after it.

 # - [RAM: When Registers Alone Won’t Cut It](https://github.com/c4arl0s/InsideTheMachine#2-basic-computing-concepts)
 # 	* [The File-Clerk Model Revisited and Expanded](https://github.com/c4arl0s/InsideTheMachine#2-basic-computing-concepts)
 # 	* [An Example: Adding Two Numbers](https://github.com/c4arl0s/InsideTheMachine#2-basic-computing-concepts)